Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 Beyond those thoughts, the world of Maui really is pretty open!

 Whether you want to stay in Kaanapali, Lahaina or Wailea, there are resorts that would be a perfect fit for a little family time not too far from your room.
+Find out the best kid-friendly resorts on Maui.

 Think about booking a room with a private lanai as well.
 Nothing says “relaxing beach vacation” like sitting out in the fresh air watching the ocean with your special someone.